kkatsi/recipes-remix/README.md

 - Frontend: Built with React and Tailwind CSS, using Remix as the framework for handling routing, data loading, and server-side rendering.
 - Backend: Express.js server for handling API routes and server-side logic.
+- API: The app fetches data from the DummyJSON public API, which provides a wide range of sample recipe data.
 - Data Fetching & State Management: React Query for efficient data management, including caching, background syncing, and pagination.
 - View Transitions: View Transition API for smooth transitions between pages, making the user experience more dynamic and engaging.
 - Meta Tags: Dynamic SEO meta tags for Open Graph and Twitter cards to enhance social media sharing and search engine discoverability.